MS in Veterinary Clinical Sciences (thesis and non-thesis programs available)

 Master of Science without Thesis

-A Master of Science without Thesis is offered by VCS, with approval of the POS committee and the VCS DOGE.
+A Master of Science without Thesis is offered by VCS, with approval of the Academic Plan committee and the VCS DOGE.
 This requires satisfactory completion of 30 credit hours of acceptable work including a creative component of at least 5 credits.
 Examples of appropriate creative components include extensive literature reviews, clinical and laboratory research projects, and instructional modules for teaching or training purposes.